Hippodromen1913/pass-1913-digitisation/README.md

 ## Project Description
 The aim of this project is to digitise a printed booklet from the New Year revue *"Pass"*, performed at Hippodromen in Malmö in 1913.
 The booklet mainly consists of songs and dialogue, along with a limited number of images.

 The material was digitised from a physical copy held at Malmö City Library.
-The goal is to make the booklet available in a structured digital format and to add some contextual information about the revue and its historical setting.
+The goal is to make the booklet available in a structured digital format and to add contextual information about the revue and its historical setting.

 ## Objectives
 - Digitise the complete booklet through scanning